tasitlabs/tasit-sdk/packages/contract-based-account/README.md

 ---

-Note: This project was bootstrapped with [TSDX](https://github.com/jaredpalmer/tsdx).

 ## Local Development

 Below is a list of commands you will probably find useful.

 ### `npm start`

 Runs the project in development/watch mode.
 Your project will be rebuilt upon changes.
-TSDX has a special logger for you convenience.
+TSDX has a special logger for your convenience.
 Error messages are pretty printed and formatted for compatibility VS Code's Problems tab.

-Your library will be rebuilt if you make edits.
+The library will be rebuilt if you make edits.

 ### `npm run build`